 8 quick-access crops are available to quickly achieve one of four popular aspect ratios.
 The button names ('3:2', '2:3', '16:9', 9:16') denote the aspect ratio, while the double minus ('--') or plus ('++') signs postfix denotes their behaviour;

-A 'Color' button is available, which functions much like the Color button in the Wipe module.
-It is only available when Compose mode is engaged (e.g. luminance and chroma are being processed separately, yet simultaneously) and allows you to switch the view between the luminance and chroma datasets that are being processed in parallel.
-The later is useful if, for example, you need to crop stacking artefacts that only exist in the chroma dataset, but not in the luminance dataset.
+A 'Color'/'NBAccent' button is available, which functions much like the 'Color'/'NBAccent' button in the Wipe module.
+Like in the Wipe module, it is only available when Compose mode is engaged (e.g. when luminance, chrominance and/or narrowband accents are being processed separately, yet simultaneously).
+The button allows you to switch the view between the luminance, chrominance and narrowband accent datasets that are being processed in parallel.
+The later is useful if, for example, you need to crop stacking artefacts that only exist in the chroma dataset and/or narrowband accent dataset, but not in the luminance dataset.
 Because chrominance data always remains linear and is never stretched like the luminance dataset, a courtesy (non-permanent) AutoDev is applied, so you can better see what is in the chrominance dataset.
+Likewise, a courtesy temporary AutoDev is applied to any narrowband accent data for that same purpose.

 You can convert everything you see to a format you find convenient.
 Give it a try!